Christian Walker Player Props: Diamondbacks vs. Brewers

 Christian Walker At The Plate

-- Walker has had an RBI in 30 games this season (44.1%), including 11 multi-RBI outings (16.2%).
-He has also driven home three or more of his team's runs in five contests.
+- In 31 games this season (44.9%), Walker has picked up an RBI, and in 11 of those games (15.9%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored a run in 36 games this year, with multiple runs three times.
+- He has scored in 53.6% of his games this year, with more than one run scored in 4.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.